Dawa River: Hydroelectric power plant

-Ethiopia, Somalia and Kenya on the 14th November 2014 agreed to construct a multipurpose dam and a hydro power station on the River Dawa.
-The Project was initially launched in 2010 but received setbacks due to issues related to the resettlement of residents living close to the Dam.
+Ethiopia, Somalia and Kenya on 14 November 2014 agreed to construct a multipurpose dam and a hydro power station on the River Dawa.
+The project was initially launched in 2010 but received setbacks due to issues related to the resettlement of residents living close to the Dam.
 Due to the challenge in locating quality groundwater most of the year, the proposal sought to solve the persistent drought that covered the region surrounding the Dawa river.

-In February 2020 Ethiopia inaugurated the Genale Dawa III hydroelectric power plant.
-This development will help increase the surrounding country's electric power capacity to 4654 MW, while also enhancing the economic benefits of Dawa Communities through increasing irrigation development.
+In February 2020, Ethiopia inaugurated the Genale Dawa III hydroelectric power plant.
+This development will help increase the surrounding country's electric power capacity to 4654 MW, while also enhancing the economic benefits of Dawa communities through increasing irrigation development.
 The 110-metre-high and 426-metre-long dam has the capacity to hold 2.5 billion cubic meters of water.

-The Hydroelectric Plant received a total investment outlay of US$451million and was built by a Chinese firm called the China Gezhouba Group.
-Ethiopian Prime Minister Abiy Ahmed claims that “the expansion of irrigation development will enable Ethiopian and surrounding communities to sustain food security.”.
+The hydroelectric plant received a total investment outlay of US$451 million and was built by a Chinese firm called the China Gezhouba Group.
+Ethiopian Prime Minister Abiy Ahmed claims that "the expansion of irrigation development will enable Ethiopian and surrounding communities to sustain food security.".

-While each country surrounding the Hydroelectric power plant has its own interests and needs, there has not been a trilateral agreement surrounding cooperation over the rivers’ usage.
+While each country surrounding the hydroelectric power plant has its own interests and needs, there has not been a trilateral agreement surrounding cooperation over the rivers’ usage.
 The cooperation surrounding its usage has been shaped by domestic interests and interstate tensions.
 However, the possibility of interstate conflict due to these tensions is low, due to Ethiopia's comparative advantage with its military, geographically, economically and its diplomatic influence.